Who We Are

 Thomas Kromer is a retired Director from Deloitte Tax, LLP.
 He is a member of the Arthritis Foundation, the Alexis D'Toqueville Society, the American Bar Association, the Columbus Bar Association, the American Institute of CPAs and Boy Scouts of America.
 One of his recent philanthropic projects is the Columbus Airport Terminal Stabilization Project meant to protect and preserve the Original Columbus Airport Terminal.

 Mary Leiby has a BA in English from Bowling Green State University and an MLIS from Kent State University.
-She is the Content Developer at the Ohio History Center, and works with staff to create program descriptions, event collateral and updated website information.
+She is the Membership Retention Manager at the Ohio Restaurant Association.
 In her spare time, Mary enjoys seeking out the best food and drink in Columbus, reading as many books as she can and absorbing enough knowledge to one day become a Jeopardy champion.

 Amy is an enthusiastic patron of the arts who has spent the past twelve years since becoming a mother attempting to instill her love for art in her three children.
 When her youngest child was born with a significant physical disability, her passion for encouraging her kids' artistic expression embraced another layer, finding ways to access art.
 Prior to becoming a mother Amy worked for the Licking County Board of Developmental Disabilities.
 Being invited to join the board triggered memories about this much-needed organization.
 Her prayer is that she is now at a place in her life when she can offer a meaningful contribution to its work.